Sm1321/AGNO/README.md

 - `Level 2`: Agents with knowledge and storage.
 - `Level 3`: Agents with memory and reasoning.
 - `Level 4`: Teams of Agents with collaboration and coordination.
-- Level 5: Agentic Workflows with state and determinism.
+- `Level 5`: Agentic Workflows with state and determinism.
 --------------------------------------------------------------------------------------------------
 ### Key features
 - Agno is simple, fast and model-agnostic.